neiios/sila/README.md

 <!-- markdownlint-disable-next-line no-inline-html -->
 <h1 align="center">SILA</h1>

+## Deprecation notice

+The script is no longer maintained.
+You should use [archinstall](https://github.com/archlinux/archinstall) instead.

 ## What is SILA?

 SILA is a script that configures and installs a fully-featured Arch Linux system.